How breweries in Cardiff, Bridgend and Trefforest survived lockdown

 “Over this last year we’ve just re-adapted and re-adapted.
 I’m talking total diversification here.
 We just rolled up our sleeves, got on with it and sold as much as we could direct to consumer.”

 The 47-year-old’s business is still reeling after cafes, bars and restaurants called to cancel their orders in the run up to Christmas.

 “Breweries, in October and November, we make all of the beer based on pre-orders.
 Anyone outside the industry wouldn’t have even thought about it.”

-People in Cardiff have been visiting pubs and restaurants for the first time in five months.
-Last week, customers queued outside a city centre bar as owners opened their doors at midnight.
+Pubs and restaurants in Cardiff reopened indoors for the first time this year on 17th May.
 But for Welsh breweries, the turnaround does little to make up for the sharp losses seen over the last year.